-Originally from the Comox Valley on Vancouver Island, Tracy moved to Squamish in the late 2000s.
+Originally from the Comox Valley on Vancouver Island, Tracy moved to Squamish in December 2000.
 After the loss of her dog, Cody, Tracy decided to make a career change to focus her career on animals.
 She graduated from the Thompson Rivers University Animal Health Technology Distance Education program in 2011.
 She joined the Eagleview team in February 2016.
 Tracy is also the owner of Stony Mountain Farm, a small farm in Upper Squamish.
 She raises laying hens for eggs, holiday turkeys, broiler chickens, pigs and goats.
 One of her goats, named Puddin’, was bottle raised after rejection by her mother.
-Tracy lives on her farm with her partner, Dan, their 2 dogs, Jake and Raisin, and three cats, Waffles, Lilo and Polar.
+Tracy lives on her farm with her partner, Dan, their 3 dogs, Jake, Raisin and Maisie, and three cats, Waffles, Lilo and Polar.
 In her spare time, Tracy enjoys gardening, cooking, baking and spending time with her numerous animals.
 She feels very fortunate to have two careers she absolutely loves!

 Stephanie Magee, RVT – Veterinary Technician